kartikey-codes/FTPdemo/README.md

 # FTPDemo Repository

 This repository is a demonstration of how to upload and download files from an FTP server using PHP.
-It consists of two main folders: `ftp upload` for uploading files to the FTP server and `FTPdownload` for downloading files from the FTP server.
+It consists of two main folders: `ftpupload` for uploading files to the FTP server and `ftpdownload` for downloading files from the FTP server.

 ## Prerequisites